DeanShaked/SecuredLoginPHP/README.md

 Secured Login & Register System build with HTML/CSS/PHP and mySQL for DB service.

 # What I've Learned
-* Pull and push items into a DB
+* Write and Read queries on Database
-* Regex format passwords
+* Regex for passwords
 * Sesssion and Cookies